 - Message - message sent by the workflow

-Note the information that is pushed to Discord is sent in Markdown format to give the alert a bit more punch.
+Note that the information pushed to Discord is sent in Markdown format to give the alert a bit more punch.

 Create Error Log Workflow

-The next workflow that we are going to be creating is the error log workflow.
-This is a very special workflow because it uses the Error Trigger node which listens to error events on specified workflows and then responds to them.
+The following workflow that we are going to be creating is the error log workflow.
+This is a very special workflow because it uses the Error Trigger node, which listens to error events on specified workflows and then responds.

 The Error Trigger has no input parameters and requires no configuration other than being connected to another node.

-The Discord node is configured very similarly to the same node in the event workflow except its webhook points to the
+The Discord node is configured similarly to the same node in the event workflow, except its webhook points to the

 error-log channel in Discord.
-The text field formats the data that is automatically generated by the error trigger node to generate an error that looks like the following:
+The text field formats the data that is automatically generated by the error trigger node to create an error that looks like the following:

-You will notice that the error message generates a lot of information pointing not only to where the error occurred in the workflow but also what errors and messages it received and a direct link to the actual workflow execution that created the error.
-This greatly reduces the troubleshooting effort for the workflow.
+You will notice that the error message generates a lot of information pointing to where the error occurred in the workflow and what mistakes and messages it received, and a direct link to the actual workflow execution that created the error.
+This dramatically reduces the troubleshooting effort for the workflow.